ruoduwang/e-BH/README.md

 R codes for correlated z-test simulations

-Data (in CSV) used for detecting coins with positive return
+Data (in CSV) used for detecting coins with positive return from CoinGecko.com

 Results (in Excel) for detecting coins with positive return